Testimonials

 some chopped coriander leaf and vinegary hot sauce for toppings

-In the pressure cooker, heat the oil, then sauté the onion and garlic until the onion becomes soft and translucent, about 3 minutes.
+In a large pot, heat the oil over medium heat, then sauté the onion and garlic until the onion becomes soft and translucent, about 3 minutes.

-Add the remaining ingredients, except for the salt and garnish, and cook at high pressure for 7 minutes, or until the kumara is tender.
+Add the remaining ingredients, except for the garnish, bring to a boil, reduce to a simmer, and cook until the kumara is soft, about 10 minutes.

 This recipe is vegan even.